Appeals Attorney Los Angeles

 - After the notice of appeal has been filed, the attorney for the appealing party (appellant) designates the record, indicating which documents and transcripts will be presented in the appeal.
-Attorneys may decide to file these documents in an appendix when they file the opening brief rather than specify at the outset which documents they will present. the appellate court reviews the court record from the lower court, including written motions and hearing or trial transcripts to identify any errors that were made.
+Attorneys may decide to file these documents in an appendix when they file the opening brief rather than specify at the outset which documents they will present.
+The state or federal appellate court reviews the court record from the lower court, including written motions and hearing or trial transcripts, to identify any errors that were made.

-- Appellant’s attorney prepares and files an opening brief with the Court of Appeal.
-The brief summarizes the procedural history and facts presented below, and explains why the Court of Appeal should reverse the decision.
+- The appellant’s attorney prepares and files an opening brief with the Court of Appeal.
+The brief summarizes the procedural history and facts presented below and explains why the Court of Appeal should reverse the decision.

 - The appellant files a third and final (reply) brief addressing the respondent’s contentions.

-- After receiving the briefing, the appellate justices and their staff review the briefs, and prepare an opinion.
-There might be oral arguments, where the attorneys can present their case in person and answer any questions the justices might have.
-Only attorneys are required to attend the oral arguments.
+- After receiving the briefing, the appellate justices and their staff review the briefs and prepare an opinion.
+There might be oral arguments, where the appeals attorneys can present their case in person and answer any questions the justices might have.
+Only appellate lawyers are required to attend the oral arguments.

 How Long Does an Appeal Usually Take?

-Appellate courts must issue a written opinion within 90 days of argument (or when the argument could have been held) or else they do not get paid!
-But there is no deadline for holding oral argument, so appeals can take as long as a year — or more.
+Appellate courts must issue a written opinion within 90 days of argument (or when the argument could have been held), or else they do not get paid!
+But there is no deadline for holding oral arguments, so appeals can take as long as a year — or more.

-Do I Need an Attorney for My Appeal?
+Do I Need an Appellate Attorney for My Appeal?

-Even though you don’t need an attorney to file an appeal, it will help to have one.
+Even though you don’t need an appeals attorney to file an appeal, it will help to have one.
 Appeals can be complex, and knowing what to do — and when — can be challenging.
-You will benefit from hiring an experienced appellate attorney who is familiar with the process in California to help you file your appeal.
+You will benefit from hiring an experienced appellate attorney who is familiar with the court appeals process in Los Angeles, California, to help you file your appeal case.

-Mitchell Keiter with Keiter Appellate Law is certified as an appellate specialist by the state of California and has participated in approximately 600 appeals, in both state and federal court.
-Contact us today to get help with your appeal.
+Mitchell Keiter, appeals attorney in Los Angeles, California, at Keiter Appellate Law, is certified as an appellate specialist by the state of California and has participated in approximately 600 appeals in both state and federal court.
+Contact our appeals lawyers today to get help with your appeal.